speedandfunction/starter-kit-marketing/README.md

     });
     ```

 - [ ] **AOS (Animations)** Animate On Scroll (AOS) library allows you to animate elements as you scroll down and up.
-If you scroll back to top, elements will animate to it's previous state and are ready to animate again if you scroll down.
+If you scroll back to the top, elements will animate to their previous state and are ready to animate again if you scroll down.

-    You can import it in your JavaScript file (modules/asset/ui/src/index.js) using the import statement:
+    You can import it in your JavaScript file (`modules/asset/ui/src/index.js`) using the import statement:

     ```js
     import AOS from 'aos';